-We've gathered up the cheapest Xperia XZ1 deals on the market - you can grab a contract deal for less than £25 a month, which we think is pretty impressive for a new mobile still in relative infancy.
-And it might soon get cheaper still, with the arrival of the Sony Xperia XZ2.
+We've gathered up the cheapest Xperia XZ1 deals on the market - you can grab a contract deal for less than £20 a month, which we think is pretty impressive for a new mobile still in relative infancy.
+And it only got cheaper when the Sony Xperia XZ3 arrived.

 The Sony Xperia XZ1 was one of the best devices the Japanese company had ever created on release - even if the name doesn't exactly inspire adoration.
-It took on the big guns of the iPhone 8 and Samsung Galaxy S8 by toting a dust and water resistant design, packs a HDR display that means video will look fantastic and that's all on top of the latest and greatest Android Oreo software.
+It took on the big guns at the time of the iPhone 8 and Samsung Galaxy S8 by toting a dust and water resistant design, packs a HDR display that means video will look fantastic.

 You should look below to check out our comparison tool where you can fiddle with the knobs and levers to find the best deal for you on the new phone.
 If you're not sure about this new phone from Sony, you can always check out our selection of the best mobile phone deals you can get right now instead - but not before scrolling to the bottom of the screen for a summary of our Xperia XZ1 review.